cwoffenden/obj2buf/README.md

 5. Since normals and tangents are both bytes and encoded, they will be packed together (normals in `xy`, tangents in `zw`).

-6. `-b` option to only store the sign for the bitangents  (which will be packed into the padding for the positions, so the `w` component).
+6. `-s` option to only store the sign for the bitangents  (which will be packed into the padding for the positions, so the `w` component).

 7. `-m` option to add metadata.
 ```
-obj2buf -p short -u short -n byte -t byte -su -o -g -b -m -a cube.obj cube.inc
+obj2buf -p short -u short -n byte -t byte -ru -o -g -s -m -a cube.obj cube.inc
 ```
 Or using the `-c` shortcode option, where the options are serialised:
 ```